timeax/prisma-to-laravel-migration/README.md

 # Prisma Laravel Migrate

-A generator toolkit that translates your **Prisma schema** into Laravel-compatible
+A generator plugin that translates your **Prisma schema** into Laravel‑ready
 **Database Migrations**, **Eloquent Models**, and **Enum classes**.
-Everything is written in strict TypeScript and fully customizable through stubs, grouping, and marker-based injection.
+Built in strict TypeScript with fully‑customisable stubs, grouping, and marker‑based updates.

 ---